 Why the Move?

-Recent research has identified three primary reasons SaaS companies are adopting usage-based billing models.
+Recent research has identified three primary reasons SaaS companies are adapting their SaaS billing models to a usage-based billing model.

 1. Attract Customers